ales-albert-kilbergr/byte-forge/README.md

 Yes.
 Shared npm dependencies are `typescript`, `@nx/vite` or `esbuild`.
 Those are packages needed to orchestrate the workspace and execute tasks on the codebase during the development.

+### Peer and Dev dependencies

+**Why packages often list production dependencies as peer and dev dependencies?**
+Packages often list production dependencies as peer and dev dependencies to ensure that the consuming application is responsible for providing those dependencies.
+This approach helps to avoid version conflicts and ensures that the application uses a single version of a dependency, rather than having multiple versions installed in different packages.
+At the same time, listing them as dev dependencies allows the package to be developed and tested in isolation, ensuring that all necessary dependencies are available during development.